Injective stabilization of additive functors. I. Preliminaries: Exactness properties of the injective stabilization

-\begin{theorem} The functor $A \ot \blank$ is right-exact for any right $\Lambda$-module $A$ if and only if the class of all cosyzygy modules of left $\Lambda$-modules has property~\texttt{A} with respect to the tensor product functor. \end{theorem}
+\begin{theorem} The functor $A \ot \blank$ is right-exact for any right $\Lambda$-module $A$ if and only if the class of all cosyzygy modules of left $\Lambda$-modules has property~\texttt{A} with respect to all tensor product functors. \end{theorem}

 \begin{remark} In the terminology of~\cite{Mat} and~\cite{S}, the last result reads as follows: the functor $A \ot \blank$ is right-exact for any right $\Lambda$-module $A$ if and only if all $h$-divisible left $\Lambda$-modules are $FP$-injective.
 Concerning the terminology, see Remark~\ref{R:abs-pure} and the footnote to Proposition~\ref{P:epi-A}. \end{remark}